CESNET/eInfra-docs/docs.it4i/general/applying-for-resources.md

 This is a preferred method if you have an IT4I or e-INFRA CZ account.

-Log in to the [IT4I SCS portal][e] using IT4I credentials and go to the **Authorization Requests** section.
+Log in to the [IT4I SCS portal][e] using your credentials and go to the **Authorization Requests** section.
 Here you can authorize collaborators for your project.

 ### Authorization by Email (An Alternative Approach)